Building a subscriptions app

 Terminal

-to open the dev console and view the app and the available extensions.
+On your app dev terminal, you can press p to open the dev console and view the app and the available extensions.

 Anchor to Additional configurationAdditional configuration